steelswords/blog/content/blog/2023-book-review.md

 # *Educated: A Memoir* by Tara Westover

 10/10.
 This book is an Important Book to Read.
-An excellent tail.
+An excellent tale.

 # *Bad Blood: Secrets and Lies in a Silicon Valley Startup* by John Carreyrou